UmemotoCtrl/mdpjs/README.md

 <script type="text/javascript" src="js/mdp.js"></script>
 ```

 where src should match your environment, then`var parsed_html = mdp(markdown_text);`.
-Of course, you can download and use it.
 Copy and paste is also valid because this script is very short.

 ## Feature